mikependon/RepoDB/RepoDb.Wiki/Getting Started.md

 ## Installation

-To install RepoDb, write the script below in the `Package Manager Console` and press the `Enter` key.
+To install *RepoDb*, write the script below in the `Package Manager Console` and press the `Enter` key.

 ```
 Install-Package RepoDb